huggingface/transformers/README.md

   If `PRE_TRAINED_MODEL_NAME_OR_PATH` is a shortcut name, the pre-trained weights will be downloaded from AWS S3 (see the links [here](pytorch_pretrained_bert/modeling.py)) and stored in a cache folder to avoid future download (the cache folder can be found at `~/.pytorch_pretrained_bert/`).
 - `cache_dir` can be an optional path to a specific directory to download and cache the pre-trained model weights.
 This option is useful in particular when you are using distributed training: to avoid concurrent access to the same weights you can set for example `cache_dir='./pretrained_model_{}'.format(args.local_rank)` (see the section on distributed training for more information)

+`Uncased` means that the text has been lowercased before WordPiece tokenization, e.g., `John Smith` becomes `john smith`.
+The Uncased model also strips out any accent markers. `Cased` means that the true case and accent markers are preserved.
+Typically, the Uncased model is better unless you know that case information is important for your task (e.g., Named Entity Recognition or Part-of-Speech tagging).
+For information about the Multilingual and Chinese model, see the [Multilingual README](https://github.com/google-research/bert/blob/master/multilingual.md) or the original TensorFlow repository.

+**When using an `uncased model`, make sure to pass `--do_lower_case` to the training scripts.
+(Or pass `do_lower_case=True` directly to FullTokenizer if you're using your own script.)**

 Example:
 ```python